redhat-cop/businessautomation-cop/deployment-examples/pam-eap-setup/README.md

                  - logfile=file      : create a log file of the installation.
                                        If 'file' is missing defaults to 'pam-setup.log'.

+                 - emotion           : if present will display a 'I [heart] PAM' message

                 Configuring an Oracle datasource